php-gettext/Languages/README.md

 ## Is this data correct?

-Yes - as far as you trust the CLDR Project.
+Yes - as far as you trust the [Unicode CLDR](http://cldr.unicode.org) project.

 The conversion from CLDR to gettext includes also [a lot of tests](https://travis-ci.org/mlocati/cldr-to-gettext-plural-rules) to check the results.
 And all passes :wink:.